We call it the “divorce process” for good reason. It takes a while to end a marriage. But just how long does a divorce take in Oregon?

 Related Reading: Is Oregon a Community Property State?

 Doing it Yourself

 It’s now easier than ever to take a Do-it-Yourself approach to divorce.
 You can fill out and file all the forms, no divorce lawyer required.
 In some cases, again, usually simple, straightforward ones, it may even be the best choice.

-The DIY process is ideal for couples without children, much property, or retirement plans.
-But in others cases, representing yourself slows things down and draws out the process.
+The DIY process is ideal for couples without children, much shared property, or significant retirement plans.
+But in others cases, representing yourself slows things down and draws things out.

 Related Reading: DIY Divorce: What is Pro Se?

 We mentioned evaluations earlier, and there are multiple ways they show up and slow down your divorce.

 When it comes to child custody cases, parenting evaluations are common occurrences.
 The child’s well-being takes precedence over other issues, so this happens if there are concerns about abuse, mental health, substance abuse, or other red flags.